 Creating A Schedule Helps Recovering Addicts Focus And Think Clear

 The problem with substance abuse is that it damages the cognition region of the brain.
 The damage leads to cognitive impairment, which makes it hard to focus.
-Therefore it is difficult for recovering to comprehend new information.
-In addition, substance abuse makes it harder.
-In addition drugs, addicts and alcoholics grow dependent on substances.
-Which means, recovering can’t focus without drugs and alcohol.
+Therefore, it is difficult for addicts who are recovering to comprehend new information.
+In addition, drug addicts and alcoholics grow dependent on substances.
+Which means, addicts can’t focus without drugs and alcohol.

 The solution we propose for our inpatient treatment program and our outpatient treatment program is a daily schedule.
-The schedule will help will help men and women in recovery improve their cognitive capabilities.
-This clinically proven method has been recommended by the National Institute of drug abuse.,
+The schedule will help men and women in recovery improve their cognitive capabilities.
+This clinically proven method has been recommended by the National Institute of drug abuse.

 The ongoing struggles of drug and alcohol addicts in recovery are that they are constantly reminded surrounded by triggers.
 Relapses triggers are the internal and external cues that cause a person In recovery to crave drugs and eventually relapse.
 There are two types of triggers: internal and external.
 The severity of the triggers depending on the person themselves.
 Each recovering addict should take a moment to discover what their triggers are before they create a preventative relapse schedule.